LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Overloading ==, !=, <, <=, >, >=, ===, !==
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See :ref:`the section on the onCompare method <types-callbacks-onCompare>` for information about how to overload these operators.
+See the section on the :ref:`onCompare method <types-callbacks-onCompare>` for information about how to overload these operators.

 Overloading >>, !>>
 ^^^^^^^^^^^^^^^^^^^

-See :ref:`the section on the Contains method <types-callbacks-contains>` for information about how to overload these operators.
+See the section on the :ref:`Contains method <types-callbacks-contains>` for information about how to overload these operators.